 Creatively I felt that I had to look back to move forward.
 I re-imagined three of my Hull documentary stories from 1983; 19-year-old rag & bone man George Norris, drag artist Kandy de Barry and the drinkers in the old fisherman’s pub, the Star & Garter.
 I edited and mixed my archive black & white images with newly shot digital colour stills, video, audio and text.
 This work led to a major joint exhibition and book with documentarian George Norris titled ‘You and Me in HU3’ early 2024.

-Following on with what I had learned and my experiments using a square format Rolleiflex to shoot the story ‘A Portrait of the High Street’ I continue with this pared back approach to documentary photography.
-I am presently working on a story about the Lea Bridge Road in London and, conscious of the throw away immediacy of colour digital photography in our era of social media, I aim to slow the ‘act of photography’.
-Despite the feeling that everything seems to be out there all the time on social media people are increasingly suspicious of photographers.
-The Rolleiflex is partly an antidote to this fear, often an opening for a conversation with a stranger and subsequently an opportunity for a picture.
-I like to think of this opening as ‘negotiated space’ in which a picture can be taken, a conversation started and a new relationship formed.
-The start of a documentary visual journey in an ethical space.
+Following on with what I had learned using a square format Rolleiflex to shoot the story ‘A Portrait of the High Street’ I continue with this pared back approach to documentary photography.
+I have just finished my story about the Lea Bridge Road in London which is a mixture of environmental portraits and in-depth stories about places the community gather around.
+The work was successfully exhibited in an outdoor space along Lea Bridge Road in 2025.
+My book ‘The Potters House E10’ that was part of this exhibition, now published in 2026.
+Conscious of the throw away immediacy of social media and the impact AI manipulation has had on believing what is real, I aim to slow the ‘act of photography’ to a trustworthy pace.
+Despite the feeling that everything seems to be out there all the time, people are increasingly suspicious of photographers.
+I hope by using vintage film cameras and a variety of ways to present my work, I provide an antidote to this fear and mistrust of images.
+I like to think my approach as an opening to a ‘negotiated space’ in which a picture story is told.

-To sum it all up, I love taking pictures of people, listening to them and visually telling their stories as they would like them to be told.
+To sum it all up, I love taking pictures of people, listening to them and visually telling their stories as they would like them to be told. |